 Vishnu Ramdeen...
 I remember the "fat bike" races at the local sports.
 They were fun and funny....even entered a couple myself.

-Arnot Lord...There were more recently the Commissiong brothers from Happy Hill who represented us internationally one of which is known as the "Bike Doctor" is currently a leading coach.
+Arnot Lord...
+More recently the Commissiong brothers from Happy Hill represented us internationally.
+One of which, known as the "Bike Doctor" is currently a leading coach.
 Also Paul from Bedeau St currently the 2nd rank sprinter internationally.